 Regardless of the physical printing process, 3-D printing generally begin from CAD drawings that are sliced into layers that act as templates for printing.
 Depending on the printer or service used, there may be software that does this slicing automatically or the user may be responsible for creating each layer (generally speaking, the process is automated in higher end models and manually performed for open source or less expensive printers).

-Some printers or on-demand services incorporate more user-friendly design interfaces that don’t require extensive knowledge of CAD drawing systems.
+Some printers or on-demand services incorporate more user-friendly design interfaces that don’t require extensive knowledge of CAD drawing systems or CAD interoperability.
 This is often accomplished by restricting the design elements or feeding user chosen options into basic designs created for them by experts.
 For example, Shapeways creates its Lightpoems with one basic design adjusted for specific text input by each customer.
 Specialty printers lower the bar further by getting data from outside sources such as a gaming world or geographic databases requiring little input from the customer beyond a simple definition of the desired data (the name of a character, the coordinates of a location, selecting a location from a provided map, etc.).

 Different options may be available for different users with different backgrounds.
 For example, all Z Corp printers include software for designing models, software for slicing existing CAD drawings into layers, and software that allows medical personnel with little computer training to convert 3-dimensional medical scans into designs for 3-D models.